adriangohjw/adriangohjw.github.io/_posts/2021-08-05-engineering-productivity-for-everyone-including-co-workers.md

 Engineering managers probably know that adding manpower to a software project doesn't necessarily increase the development speed.
 This is because increasing headcount also increases the complexity and the amount of communication required.

-So, do these checks to understand the bottleneck in your team's productivity, before you look into adding your next headcount:
+However, there are times where it seems like adding headcounts will speed things up.
+Even so, to maximise the impact of the new hire, we should first look into understanding the bottleneck in your team's productivity.

 <b>Team spending too much time in meetings?</b><br>
 ✅ Remove large meetings + Make sure all meetings have clear agendas